Create a

 This is interesting because, as a member of your organization, you probably already have a good understanding of the people you are trying to influence.
 You understand their demographics and probably have some insight into their general working styles and relationships.
 However, we can sometimes underestimate the power of a deeper understanding of the executive mindset and constant situational analysis to best sell HR initiatives.

-Understanding the executive mindset often evokes the image of an impatient executive who focuses on the bottom-line numbers.
-When we think of what a CEO is juggling in the role, we know that it is not just bottom lines but rather a focus on building synergies, cultivating and retaining talent to get the work done, and risk mitigation, to name a few.
+Understanding the executive mindset often evokes the image of an impatient executive focused on bottom-line numbers.
+When we think about what a CEO is juggling in the role, we know it is not just bottom lines but also a focus on building synergies, cultivating and retaining talent to get the work done, and risk mitigation, to name a few.
 McKinsey did a great job in an article outlining all the elements and mindsets that a successful CEO needs.

 Knowing that your CEO is analyzing all these areas and trying to make all these connections is essential to understanding how to frame your idea or project in a way they care about.
 The CFOs have the same concerns, especially regarding value creation.

 Think about how this changes an HR idea frame.
 If we have a turnover issue in a business unit, HR may come to the CEO and CFO with an idea for developing and improving leaders' and managers' people skills.
-The idea may be the solution, but framing the issue this way will not grab the CEO or CFO’s attention.
+The idea may be the solution, but framing the issue this way won't capture the CEO or CFO’s attention.
 They do not necessarily care about training managers as a solution for turnover.
 It needs to be linked to their frame of mind.
-In this case, the turnover could be directly connected to lagging business results in that function or could create a brand reputation issue.
+In this case, the turnover could be directly linked to lagging business results in that function or could create a brand-reputation issue.
 Alternatively, it could be a process or organizational design issue we are solving.
-Turnover, in and of itself, does not necessarily mean action needs to be taken.
+Turnover, in and of itself, does not necessarily require action.
 Lagging business results, customer retention issues, and more will be the issues the CEO and CFO will latch onto in the discussion.

 Conducting a situational analysis is the other part of understanding the audience for influence.
 What are the most pressing issues right now?
 Connecting the idea to the pressing issues is critical to sell HR initiatives.
 Also, can you identify the political and organizational dynamics of the organization?
 Does the CFO (or another C-Suite member) have a lot of influence on the CEO in decision-making?
-If so, get that person onboard beforehand with the idea.
+If so, get that person on board with the idea beforehand.
 Are we facing budget restraints right now?
 If so, discussing return on investment (ROI) and value creation is even more critical now.

 Beyond just the dynamics of the organizational environment, try to get a sense of what is coming before and after this discussion.
 Do you know the Chief Revenue Officer is proposing a new sales initiative?
 If so, is there a way to build synergy between your ideas or connect them to what you want to do in Human Resources?

-In your situation analysis, you should also consider how this request will support business initiatives fluidly and without additional distraction if possible.
-The Harvard Business Review's article “Why HR Still Isn’t a Strategic Partner” discusses how HR needs to create flow instead of friction.
-“Of every action you take as an HR leader, ask this simple question: does it cause friction in the business, or does it create flow?
+In your situation analysis, you should also consider how this request will support business initiatives fluidly and without additional distraction, if possible.
+The Harvard Business Review article “Why HR Still Isn’t a Strategic Partner” argues that HR needs to create flow rather than friction.
+“Of every action you take as an HR leader, ask this simple question: Does it cause friction in the business, or does it create flow?
 Friction is anything that makes it more difficult for people in critical roles to win with the customer.
 Flow, on the other hand, is doing everything possible to remove barriers and promote better performance.”
 Does your message highlight that this project is a strategic, frictionless solution?

-Framing your ideas in a way that caters to the executive mindset and with situational analysis will build the foundation for influence to help sell HR initiatives.
+Framing your ideas to cater to the executive mindset, along with situational analysis, will lay the foundation for influence to help sell HR initiatives.
 Now, let’s discuss how you frame the reaction you seek.

 Understand the reaction you seek